-Only Illinois voters who are blind, physically disabled or unable to read or write the English language may be assisted by a relative or friend.
+Only Illinois voters who are blind, physically disabled or unable to read or write the English or Spanish language may be assisted by a relative or friend.
 A voter's employer or agent, or officer or agent of the voter's union cannot provide assistance.

 To the Person Assisting the Voter: The person assisting must mark the ballot exactly as directed by the voter.
-Any attempt to influence the voter’s choice of candidates, party, votes on public questions, or to mark the ballot other than as directed by the voter, may be guilty of a Class 3 Felony.
+Any individual attempting to influence the voter’s choice of candidates, party, public questions, or to mark the ballot other than as directed by the voter, may be guilty of a Class 3 Felony.
 If a voter does not express their intent, assistance cannot be rendered to mark the ballot in any way.

 To the Voter: If you are physically unable to mark the ballot, a friend or relative, may assist you after completing the affidavit.
 Federal and state laws prohibit employers, employer’s agents, and officers or agents of a voter’s union from assisting in voting.
 State law prohibits a candidate whose name appears on the ballot (unless the physically disabled voter is the spouse, parent, child, brother or sister of the candidate) from assisting a voter.